ankit48365/Julia-Repo/README.md

 # Julia-Repo
 Sharing Work on Julia
 - 6/1 - Ankit to test Push from Git to GitHub - Success
-- 6/1 - Ankit to test fetch i.e. GitHub to Git - Success
-- 6/2 - Ankit to test Push from Git to GitHub - Success
-- 6/2 - Ankit to test fetch i.e. GitHub to Git -
+- 6/6 - Added - (02.
+Linear Algebra) - This is main